 Be sure to stop by Stuart’s Farm in Granite Springs, the oldest apple orchard in Westchester County, operating as a fruit farm since 1828.
 Visitors can pick 20 varieties of apples, stock up on apple treats like pies and doughnuts and take a hayride around the orchard on weekends.

 Pick apples and pumpkins and enjoy dishes made from the fruits, vegetables and livestock raised at the family-owned Harvest Moon Farm and Orchard in North Salem.
-The store offers a variety of home-grown items, and the farm hosts music and other events throughout the year.
+The store has a variety of home-grown items, and the farm hosts music and other events throughout the year.

 Lighthouses, Jack O’Lanterns, Cemeteries, Oh My!